2 minute read

 docker login

-docker tag image_id yourhubusername/REPOSITORY_NAME:tag
+docker tag <image_id> yourhubusername/REPOSITORY_NAME:tag

 docker push yourhubusername/REPOSITORY_NAME

-Dockerfile
+Writing a Dockerfile

 FROM ubuntu:18.04